|Light:||Full Sun, Partial, Shade|

 |Zones:||3, 4, 5, 6, 7, 8|

-Purple Flowering Raspberry beautifies the landscape and benefits the environment.
-This beautiful ornamental shrub is prized for the purple flowers that bloom profusely in early summer and continue throughout the season.
-The attractive maple-like leaves look good all season long and turn pale yellow in the fall.
+Purple Flowering Raspberry blooms profusely in early summer and continues throughout the season, while the attractive maple-like leaves look good all season long and turn pale yellow in the fall.
+The fragrant bright purple blooms attract a flurry of pollinators, and the large fruit that follows is popular with a variety of birds and other wildlife.
+As for human consumption, the fruit lacks the sweetness and flavor of its bramble cousins.
 A thornless raspberry, Rubus odoratus has hairy stems but no prickles.
-The fragrant colorful blooms host a flurry of pollinators, and the large fruit that follows is highly sought by a variety of birds and other wildlife.
-As for human consumption, the fruit lacks the sweetness and flavor of its bramble cousins.

 The flowers of Rubus odorata are somewhat self-fertile, which means that a single shrub will produce some fruit, but not as abundantly as when two or three of the shrubs are present.